Unstable weather

 To start off the vegetable growing season, I have started with sowing the tomato seeds.
 This year, I have 3 types of seeds so far: 2 from my mother-in-law’s garden in Romania and one from the local gardening store.
 Since the weather is still too cold for cultivating the tomato plants outdoor, I have sowed the seeds in tiny pots which now sit on my veranda until the temperature gets much warmer, around the twenties.

-I have not sowed any seeds from last year’s harvest of cherry tomatoes.
+I haven’t sowed any seeds from last year’s harvest of cherry tomatoes.
 This was because I was too lazy to do any seeding and thus, no seeds this year.
 However, if I am lucky, the cherry tomato seeds from last year were naturally dispersed onto the vegetable patch and the seedlings will show itself in late spring, without me having to do anything.
 That was what happened last summer: the previous owner’s bountiful tomato plants popped out without warning, and we reaped the fruits.

 This is the first time I am preparing the vegetable bed for tomato seeds.
 It seems that planting tomato seeds is not rocket scientist.
 Despite not being endowed with a green thumb, I hope to see some baby leaves in three weeks’ time.
 Positive news coming in three weeks…fingers crossed.